hussius/gff-phastcons-human/README.md

 - Create a directory called wigFiles to where PhastCons wig files will be downloaded and converted to bigWig
 - Download the PhastCons wig files, extract them, and convert them to bigWig.

-After this is finished, you can use the `summarizeBigWig.py` Python script to summarize the conservation scores per regions with a command like this (which uses the gff3 file in this GitHiub repo)
+After this is finished, you can use the `summarizeBigWig.py` Python script to summarize the conservation scores per regions with a command like this (which uses the gff3 file in this GitHub repo)

 `python summarizeBigWig.py A431_novel_peptides.2017.gff3 wigFiles out_A431.txt`